binitworld/LOFT/README.md

 # CODSOFT
-# CodSoft Web Development Internship
+# CodSoft Web Development

-Welcome to the CodSoft Web Development Internship repository.
-This repository serves as a central hub for your journey as a web development intern at CodSoft.
-Here, you will find resources, projects, and guidelines to help you excel in your internship.
+Welcome to the CodSoft Web Development  repository.
+This repository serves as a central hub for your journey as a web development  at CodSoft.
+Here, you will find resources, projects, and guidelines to help you.

 ## Table of Contents